scalatron/scalatron.github.com/index.md

 <span class='resourcetitle'>Benchmark &amp; High Scores</span> <br>

-You can use the <a href="benchmark.html">Scalatron Benchmark</a> to rate your bot and compare it to others' in the high scores.
+You can use the <a href="pages/benchmark.html">Scalatron Benchmark</a> to rate your bot and compare it to others' in the high scores.

 </td>
 <td>

 <span class='resourcetitle'>Scalatron User Group</span> <br>

-Visit the <a href="benchmark.html">user group</a> on Google Groups to discuss your bot strategies, post your code or publish your benchmark scores.
+Visit the <a href="https://groups.google.com/d/forum/scalatron">Scalatron user group</a> to discuss your bot strategies, post your code or publish your benchmark scores.

 </td>
 </tr>